ABSP Online League

 instructions on entering results can be found there.

 - The 'starter' column indicates who should start the game.
-If you
+Use the

 N.B. sometimes there are multiple people

-with the same name - make sure you connect with the correct person!
+with the same name - make sure you play against the correct person!

 If your opponent has not started within